HaxeFoundation/haxedevelop.org/assets/content/documentation/other-haxe-editors.md

 # Other Haxe IDEs / Code editors

+There are other editors available which can be used to develop Haxe.

 | Name | Platform | Price | License | Plugin |
 | ---- | ---- | ---- | ---- | ---- |
 | HaxeDevelop | Windows | Free | Open Source | - |